hinpa/data-structs/README.md

 This is my implementation of Data Structures in C++.

-To be implemented in the near future:
+To implement in the near future:
 - Tests
 - Queue
 - Circular queue
 - Priority queue
+- Custom memory allocators

 Already done:
 - Stack
 - Forward list
 - Bidirectional list

+Do not forget:
+- Add copy control to blist